 An Approach that works well

-Following the model we adopted when Lord Browne spoke to us at the end of 2017 and when Professor Vernon Bogdanor and Jeremy Hughes, CEO of the Alzheimer’s Society, talked with us this year, we are planning – subject to Tim’s views – to follow a structured conversation/ discussion format – we think this enables key issues to dominate and for a greater level of participation and interaction from those attending.
+We have agreed with Tim’s to follow a structured conversation/ discussion format that we established several years ago.
 We are delighted that Martin Warren has agreed to manage this part of the Event.
-Martin Warren is a Partner in lawyers Eversheds Sutherland and Practice Group Head since 2005 – responsible for all Evershed’s work in their Labour Relations Practice covering Labour Relations, Labour Law, Trade Unions, and Labour Relations Strategy
+Martin Warren is a Partner in lawyers Eversheds Sutherland and Practice Group Head since 2005 – responsible for all Eversheds work in their Labour Relations Practice covering Labour Relations, Labour Law, Trade Unions, and Labour Relations Strategy.

 The primary task of a Trade Union is to look after its members.
 GMB is a founder member of the Labour Party and is its third largest affiliate and its mission was the same now as it was then – to react effectively to exploitation in the workplace and promoting better pay and conditions.
 It does this by close personal attention to its members’ needs and being active at all levels of the political spectrum.
 Since the 28th February 1900, GMB has been active at all levels of the Labour Party including ward, constituency, local authority district, regional, national and European level.